 Medical terminology is especially different with varying spelling in the different language variants.
 It also includes a lot of abbreviations which can differ from language to language.
-In addition, medical translators can also face considerable challenges in understanding medical procedures and know-how.
+In addition, medical translators can also face considerable challenges in understanding the specifics of medical procedures and know-how.

 Let’s take a look at some of them: